 One of my favourite flavour combinations is mushrooms and mustard, and my Mushroom and Leek Brioche Tart ticks all the flavour boxes for me!

-The result is an amazing mushroom tart that is oh so good.
-So good in fact you’d forget there’s not a shred of cheese or dairy involved!
+The result is an amazing mushroom tart that looks a little like a super posh pizza that is oh so good.
+So good in fact you'd forget there's not a shred of cheese or dairy involved!

 - 1 tbs olive oil